elusivecodes/FrostCore/README.md

 Squeeze each element into or out of place to a direction over a duration.

 - `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
-- `direction` is one of: 'top', 'right', 'bottom' or 'left' indicating the direction to squeeze to, and will default to bottom.
+- `direction` is one of: 'top', 'right', 'bottom' or 'left' indicating the direction to squeeze to, and will default to *bottom*.
-- `duration` is the number of milliseconds that the animation should last, and will default to 1000.
+- `duration` is the number of milliseconds that the animation should last, and will default to *1000*.

 This function returns a Promise, that will resolve after the animation has completed.